 The jump from IGCSE to IB is a big one and students will have far more subject content to cover as well as extra-curricular and CAS commitments, which all count towards their final course grade.
-In addition to this, students' work is continually assessed and examinations and coursework' take place throughout the course of both years.
+In addition to this, students' work is continually assessed and examinations and coursework take place throughout the course of both years.
 Being under this kind of pressure over an extended period of time can lead to a great deal of stress.
 Unlike university, we are able to provide a lot of support and to give students the skills needed to deal with this stress; something that will help them throughout life.

 If a student finds themselves stressed, has feelings of being unable to cope, being overwhelmed or overloaded, they must not suffer in silence.
 The quickest and most effective way of dealing with stress is to communicate it to someone.
-Students can speak to parents, mentors, subject teachers, form tutors and pastoral coordinators in school.
+Students can speak to parents, subject teachers, form tutors and Heads of Years and a member of the pastoral team in school.
 It is highly important that stressful situations and feelings are addressed as soon as possible so that they do not grow unnecessarily.